Repaying your loans

 If your income stops or falls below the threshold, your repayments will automatically stop.

-If you’re employed, your employer will automatically take 9% of your income above the threshold through the UK tax system (PAYE).
+If you’re employed, your employer will automatically take 9% of your income above the threshold at the same time you pay tax and National Insurance.
 Your employer tells HM Revenue & Customs (HMRC) how much student loan you’ve repaid.

-If you're self-employed you'll pay directly to HMRC through self assessment.
+If you're self employed you'll repay directly to HMRC through self assessment.

 After the end of the tax year HMRC tells us how much you've repaid that year and we apply it to your balance.